Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

-# Lightstreamer - Airport Demo
+# Kafka Connector Airport Demo

-This project includes the resources needed to develop the Lightstreamer Airport Demo pluggable into Lightstreamer Server and leveraging [Lightstreamer Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector).
+This project includes the resources needed to develop the Kafka Connector Airport Demo.

 ![Infrastructure](infrastructure.png)<br>

 The Demo simulates a basic departures board consisting of ten rows, each representing flight departure information from a hypothetical airport.
-The simulated data, inputted into a [Kafka cluster](https://kafka.apache.org/), is fetched and injected into the Lightstreamer server via [Lightstreamer Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector).
+The simulated data, inputted into a [Kafka cluster](https://kafka.apache.org/), is fetched and injected into the Lightstreamer server via [Kafka Connector](https://github.com/Lightstreamer/Lightstreamer-kafka-connector).

 The demo project consists of:
 - a web client designed to visualize the airport departure board from a browser
 - a random flight information generator that acts as a message producer for Kafka
-- files to configure the Lightstreamer Kafka Connector according to the needs of the demo
+- files to configure Kafka Connector according to the needs of the demo

 ## The Web Client